-Soft Landings Stage 3: Preparation for handover
+BENCHMARK for typical air-conditioned office >> Soft Landings Stage 3: Preparation for handover

-- A change in concept: - Handover becomes an event within an extended Finish stage, not the point at which the design and building team sign off and run away. - Preparation for operational readiness includes not just the static and dynamic commissioning of the fabric and building services, but much closer engagement with the occupier's move-in and their management and maintenance team, if they have one. - Preparation for aftercare, with representatives of the design and building team on site after handover.
-The time allocation depends on the size and complexity of the project it might be one person for half a day a week or less, or much more. - If there is unfinished business, e.g. owing to a forced early handover, then the golden thread is easily carried through into STAGE 4: initial aftercare and fine tuning.
+- A change in concept: Handover becomes an event within an extended Finish stage, not the point at which the design and building team sign off and run away. - Preparation for operational readiness includes not just the static and dynamic commissioning of the fabric and building services, but much closer engagement with the occupier's move-in and their management and maintenance team, if they have one. - Preparation for aftercare, with representatives of the design and building team on site after handover.
+The time allocation depends on the size and complexity of the project it might be one person for half a day a week or less, or much more. - If there is unfinished business, e.g. owing to a forced early handover, then Soft Landings makes it much easier for the golden thread to be taken through into STAGE 4: initial aftercare & fine tuning.